 The palace is as usually grand, with its glorious architectural work with the embellishment of jewels, metals, stones are spell bounding.
 The territory walls are claiming the land as far as the map could be drawn.
 There are different segregation inside the palace, like Moti Mahala, Sheesh Mahal, Kuldevi Mandir (temple of the family deity) etc. There is also a museum inside the palace, showcasing the collection of ‘that times’ weapons, palanquins, royal attires, kitchen utensils, ornaments and what not..

 Jodhpur is known as the Blue City.
-It is said, at old time, if anybody had to look for the house of Brahmins, they had to search every house being clueless, hence the king then, had decided that the houses belong to the Brahmins (priests), should be painted in Blue, and in that way, anyone looking for a priest, could easily locate their house.
+It is said that, at old time, if anybody had to look for the house of Brahmins, they had to search every house being clueless, hence the king then, had decided that the houses belonging to the Brahmins (priests), should be painted in Blue, and in that way, anyone looking for a priest, could easily locate the house.
 And that is the reason of calling this city the Blue City.
-From the top of Mehrangarh fort, looking at the blue houses at sunset is like tang fishes are peeping up at the sky.
+From the top of Mehrangarh fort, looking at the blue houses during sunset is like tang fishes are peeping up at the sky.

 ** Entry ticket: Rs.
 60.00 pp for Indians & Rs.
 400 pp for foreigners.

 >> We stopped at the palace en route to Jodhpur from Jaisalmer.
 To see the other places in Jodhpur, you can make a fresh start on the next day.

 *** Stay in Jodhpur: minimum 2 nights stay is important in Jodhpur.